n8n-io/n8n-docs/docs/flow2/introduction.md

 ---
 title: "Getting Started"
-description: FLOW² is a document management system (DMS)
+description: FLOW² is the latest software and solution for document capture that was developed by Polydocs GmbH.
+It is a completely cloud-based solution that uses Artificial Intelligence and Machine Learning to precisely identify, classify, analyze and read your documents.
 date: "2022-03-17"
 tags:
     - FLOW²
     - Getting Started
+    - document management system (DMS)
 ---

 ![](/_images/doc2/flow2-1024x286.png)